-- 6.1 Stock Option Certificate With respect to each Option to be granted to an Optionee, the Board shall specify the following terms in the Stock Option Certificate issued by the Corporation to the Optionee: - (a) the number of Shares subject to option pursuant to such Option; - (b) the Date of Grant; - (c) the Term, provided that the length of the Term shall in no event be greater than five years following the Date of Grant; - (d) the Option Price, provided that the Option Price shall not be less than the Fair Market Valuelast closing price of the Shares on the Exchange before the Date of Grant less any applicable discount; - (e) subject to Section 6.2 below, any vesting schedule upon which the exercise of an Option is contingent;. - (f) if the Optionee is an Employee, Consultant or Management Company Employee, a representation by the Corporation and the Optionee that the Optionee is a bona fide Employee, Consultant or Management Company Employee, as the case may be, of the Corporation or an Affiliate; and - (g) such other terms and conditions as the Committee deems advisable and are consistent with the purposes of this Plan. - 6.2 Vesting of Options The Board, as applicable, shall have complete discretion to set the terms of any vesting schedule for each Option granted, including, without limitation, discretion to: - (a) permit partial vesting in stated percentage amounts based on the Term of such Option; and - (b) permit full vesting after a stated period of time has passed from the Date of Grant;
+- 6.1 Stock Option Certificate With respect to each Option to be granted to an Optionee, the Board shall specify the following terms in the Stock Option Certificate issued by the Corporation to the Optionee: - (a) the number of Shares subject to option pursuant to such Option; - (b) the Date of Grant; - (c) the Term, provided that the length of the Term shall in no event be greater than five years following the Date of Grant; - (d) the Option Price, provided that the Option Price shall not be less than the last closing price of the Shares on the Exchange before the Date of Grant less any applicable discount; - (e) subject to Section 6.2 below, any vesting schedule upon which the exercise of an Option is contingent;. - (f) if the Optionee is an Employee, Consultant or Management Company Employee, a representation by the Corporation and the Optionee that the Optionee is a bona fide Employee, Consultant or Management Company Employee, as the case may be, of the Corporation or an Affiliate; and - (g) such other terms and conditions as the Committee deems advisable and are consistent with the purposes of this Plan. - 6.2 Vesting of Options The Board, as applicable, shall have complete discretion to set the terms of any vesting schedule for each Option granted, including, without limitation, discretion to: - (a) permit partial vesting in stated percentage amounts based on the Term of such Option; and - (b) permit full vesting after a stated period of time has passed from the Date of Grant; provided that, with respect to Options issued to any Investor Relations Service Provider, such Options must vest in stages over a period of not less than 12 months from the Date of Grant, such

-provided that, with respect to Options issued to Consultants performingany Investor Relations Activities Service Provider, such Options must vest in stages over 18a period of not less than 12 months from the Date of Grant with, such that: (i) no more than one quarter of the Options vesting in anyvest no sooner than three month period months after the Date of Grant; (ii) no more than another one quarter of the Options vest no sooner than nine months after the Date of

-Grant; and (iv) the remainder of the Options vest no sooner than 12 months after the Date of Grant.

-- 6.3 Amendments to Options Amendments to the terms of previously granted Options are subject to regulatory approval, if required.
+- that: (i) no more than one quarter of the Options vest no sooner than three months after the Date of Grant; (ii) no more than another one quarter of the Options vest no sooner than six months after the Date of Grant; (iii) no more than another one quarter of the Options vest no sooner than nine months after the Date of Grant; and (iv) the remainder of the Options vest no sooner than 12 months after the Date of Grant. - Amendments to Options Amendments to the terms of previously granted Options are subject to regulatory approval, if required.
 If required by the Exchange, Disinterested Shareholder Approval shall be required for any reduction in the Option Price or the extension of the term of a previously granted Option if the Optionee is an Insider of the Corporation at the time of the proposed reduction in the Option Price. - 6.4 Uniformity Except as expressly provided herein, nothing contained in this Plan shall require that the terms and conditions of Options granted under the Plan be uniform.